Vernazza Updates:

 But what kind of relationships can be formed from the crossing paths of random strangers?
 Francesco, the main protagonist in the book “Inter Rail”, by Alessandro Gallenzi, discovers just this when he boldly buys himself a rail pass to travel Europe.

-September 24, 2012
+24 September 2012

 Ricotta & Red Onion Pasta

-The following recipe is a page from my forthcoming cookbook.
 Today was our first day of storms and rain and it made me think of this warm, autumn pasta.
 It is a recipe from my mother-in-law and it quickly became one of my favorite pastas.
 After several continuous days of heavy red sauce, this light creamy pasta is a welcome change.
 It has a very delicate flavor and I like to add fresh thyme to round it out.
 If you like the sweet flavor of red onions, you will be sure to like this pasta.

-August 10, 2012
+10 August 2012

 Do You Spritz?